Jump to the content

 Survive

-Natural disasters, wars or armed conflicts trigger acute emergency situations.
-Terre des Hommes helps children and their families in a network with local partner organizations: Together we ensure that they are needs -based, quick help, which is based on the needs of children and adolescents.
-To ensure survival and the dignity of those affected are the primary principle of our joint work with the partner organizations.
+Natural disasters, wars, or armed conflicts trigger acute emergencies.
+Terre des Hommes helps children and their families in collaboration with local partner organizations.
+Together, we provide needs-based, rapid assistance specifically tailored to the needs of children and young people.
+Ensuring the survival and preserving the dignity of those affected is the overriding principle of our joint work with our partner organizations.

-The work of the humanitarian aid Terre des Hommes follows the vision of the writer Antoine de Saint-Exupéry, who saw the symbol of the loss of human beings in the sight of war injuries and killed children and to which he opposed the idea of a "terre des Hommes", a earth of humanity that needs as many allies as possible.
+The work of the humanitarian aid organization Terre des Hommes follows the vision of the writer Antoine de Saint-Exupéry, who saw the symbol of the loss of humanity in the sight of children injured and killed in war and countered this with the idea of a " Terre des Hommes ," an earth of humanity that needs as many allies as possible.

 Integrated approach and lobbying

-An important instrument with the humanities is helped by Terre des Hommes, an active help of helping help through children and adolescents themselves .
-Especially in war situations and armed conflicts that result in flight and displacement and starting long -lasting spirals of violence, comprehensive peace work is a central component.
-This is the only way to successfully make a future fresh start.
-This so -called "Triple Nexus" refers to the integrated approach that combines humanitarian aid, development cooperation and peace promotion.
-The aim is to react more effectively to complex crises and promote sustainable solutions by coordinating these three areas.
-For this purpose, Terre des Hommes founded the Global Initiative CAAC - Children Associated to Armed Conflicts (children in armed conflicts) as part of humanitarian aid (SU).
+Terre des Hommes ' humanitarian aid is the active participation of children and young people themselves .
+Comprehensive peace work is a key component, particularly in situations of war and armed conflict that result in flight and displacement and set in motion long-lasting spirals of violence.
+This is the only way to successfully shape a new beginning in the future.
+This so-called "triple nexus" refers to the integrated approach that links humanitarian aid, development cooperation and peacebuilding.
+The aim is to respond more effectively to complex crises and promote sustainable solutions by coordinating these three areas.
+To this end, Terre des Hommes founded the global initiative CAAC - Children associated to armed conflicts (Children in Armed Conflicts) as part of its humanitarian aid (see below).

-The humanitarian aid of Terre des Hommes is accompanied by political lobbying in order to document the concrete experiences from our work and to make usable for political decision -makers within the meaning of child rights.
+Terre des Hommes ' humanitarian aid is accompanied by political lobbying to document the concrete experiences from our work and make them available to political decision-makers in the interests of children's rights.

-The Humanitarian Aid of Terre des Hommes Germany focuses on children and adolescents in armed conflicts.
-Many of them not only suffer from the war in their country - they are recruited, expelled, expelled, sexually exploited or lose friends and family - but often also from natural disasters, such as the CHIDO in Mozambik or the severe earthquake in Myanmar.
+Terre des Hommes 's humanitarian aid, known as the CAAC program, focuses on children and young people in armed conflict.
+Many of them suffer not only from the war in their homeland—they are recruited as soldiers or for forced labor, displaced, sexually exploited, or lose friends and family—but often also from natural disasters, such as Cyclone Chido in Mozambique or the devastating earthquake in Myanmar.

 The CAAC program also provides funds for acute emergency aid (food, medication, clothing, tents, psychological help), especially funds available for projects with a focus on participation: children and adolescents, but also parents and neighbors are included in the planning of emergency aid and pension projects.
 You get training in communities and schools so that you can stand up for children's rights and report what happens to children and adolescents in the armed conflict on site and how you can protect them-at the local level in your villages and towns, but also at national and international level (e.g. in a CAAC project in Myanmar).
 This is often completely unknown because journalists and helpers have no access from the outside.